Prioritise

 Bradford rail

-We urge the Government to prioritise early delivery of a package of rail proposals to provide Bradford with a 10-minute journey time to Huddersfield, 12 minutes to Leeds and 30 minutes to Manchester.
+We urge the Government to prioritise the early delivery of a package of rail proposals to provide Bradford with a 10-minute journey time to Huddersfield, 12 minutes to Leeds and 30 minutes to Manchester.

 Significant momentum exists in Britain’s youngest city.
 We call on the Government to make further investment in Bradford Rail a major part of its upcoming spending review and 10-year infrastructure plan.